Keller shines, Pirates end 6-game skid, tag Davies, Cubs 8-2

 TRAINER'S ROOM

-Cubs: Chicago first base coach Craig Driver is “doing OK” after testing positive for COVID-19.
+Cubs: First base coach Craig Driver is “doing OK” after testing positive for COVID-19.
 Cubs manager David Ross said the team's traveling party has tested negative every day since Wednesday and thinks the health protocols are one of the reasons the Cubs have not been further impacted.

 “I think it’s a mixture of everybody wearing their mask and trying to stay as diligent as possible,” Ross said.